- Class V Stormwater Permits

 DEQ issued the General UIC Permit in December 2015 (also known as the 1200-U).
 The General Permit authorizes UICs at a single facility, or within the jurisdictional boundaries of a public body.
 In order to be eligible for the General Permit, the UIC owner must own less than 50 UICs, and at least one UIC must be located within a well setback.

 Class II UICs inject fluids that are associated with oil and natural gas production and recovery.
 Most of the injected fluid is brine produced when oil and gas are extracted from the earth.

 One Class II UIC permit has been issued in Oregon (permit number 101690).
 The permit authorizes injection of formation salt water produced at the Mist Gas Field in Mist, Oregon.
-A copy of this permit is available from DEQ’s online permit repository.

 Class V geothermal permits

 Class V Geothermal UICs inject fluids produced during geothermal exploration or production into the same or comparable geothermal reservoir.
 Short-term geothermal exploration operations require authorization under the 1900B general permit, and long-term geothermal reservoir production requires authorization under an individual UIC permit.